rock-solid/pwa-theme-woocommerce/README.md

 ## Post-Processing CSS

-This project setup minifies your CSS and adds vendor prefixes to it automatically through [Autoprefixer](https://github.com/postcss/autoprefixer) so you don’t need to worry about it.
+This project setup minifies your CSS and adds vendor prefixes to it automatically through [Autoprefixer](https://github.com/postcss/autoprefixer) so you don't need to worry about it.

 For example, this: